by Niklas Göransson

 Einar used to be a metal drummer, playing in GORGOROTH at one point.
 As such, I’m curious if he’s ever worked with ritualistic percussion – repetitive simple beats with the intention of inducing a trance state.

 – Yes, drums are definitely one of the most common ways to reach a higher state of being, one I’ve practised extensively.

 If memory serves me correctly, shamanism also has an element of communing with nature through sacred vegetation.

-It entails finding a spot in nature that resonates with the adept, who then remains there whilst trying to blend in with the surroundings.
+Einar suggests the practice of útiseta as a Scandinavian vision-quest that’s still available to us today.
+It entails finding a spot in nature one resonates with, then remaining there whilst trying to blend in with the surroundings.

-Let’s say for the sake of argument that I’d like to try this – how would I go about it?
+Let’s say I’d like to try this – how would I go about it?

-This conversation took place in November 2016 during a weekend where Einar performed in Stockholm three days in a row, courtesy of Tänk på Döden.
-He says that once these trance states have been attained – regardless if induced by dwelling in or consuming nature, it becomes easier to find one’s way back there without the aid of exterior agents.
+This conversation took place in November 2016, during a weekend when Einar performed in Stockholm three days in a row.
+He explains that once these trance states have been attained – regardless if induced by dwelling in or consuming nature – it becomes easier to find one’s way back there without the aid of exterior agents.

 The Tuvan tradition is what’s practiced in areas of Mongolia, Tuva and Siberia.

 – Going back to intention and relating this to the practice of galdr, where you howl with your whole being – and I mean your entire essence.
 With this throat chanting technique I can actually do that in a controlled form; when singing I channel the full power of my voice.